Worms in Dogs - How to Recognise and Treat Them?

 In severe cases, a large number of worms can cause blockages in the intestines.
 This is particularly common with roundworms, which can grow quite large.
 Intestinal blockages are a medical emergency and often require surgery to resolve.

-Anemia and Blood Loss
+Anaemia and Blood Loss

 Hookworms, in particular, feed on your dog’s blood, which can lead to significant blood loss and anemia.
 If left untreated, severe anemia can be fatal, especially in puppies and small dogs.